 The Risk and Audit Committee reviewed the audit plan and fees presented by the auditors, KPMG Audit LLC ("KPMG"), and considered their report on the financial statements.
-The fee for the audit of the annual report and financial statements of the Company (and associates) for the year ended 31 January 2022 is £68,095 (2021: £55,840).
+The fee for the audit of the annual report and financial statements of the Company (and associates) for the year ended 31 January 2021 is expected to be £64,000 (2020: £58,500).

 The Risk and Audit Committee reviews the scope and nature of all proposed non-audit services before engagement, with a view to ensuring that none of these services have the potential to impair or appear to impair the independence of their audit role.
 The Risk and Audit Committee receives an annual assurance from the auditors that their independence is not compromised by the provision of such services, if applicable.
-During the period under review, the auditors provided non-audit services to the Company in relation to taxation, the Interim Review and Reporting Accountant work representing total fees of £75,825 (2021: £7,800).
+During the period under review, the auditors provided non-audit services to the Company in relation to taxation.